shrayasr/ISBN-13-check-digit-verifier/README.md

-# ISBN Check Digit Calculator
+# ISBN Check Digit Verifier

 A small enough problem to solve with many languages.